AQUATIC INVASIVE SPECIES SPRING 2018

 A new invasive plant called Starry Stonwort has shown up in 8 Minnesota lakes over the past two years, mostly around accesses.
-Stonewort is a stringy, coarse-like algae that grows in thick mats that makes watercraft travel near shore and shallow water nearly impossible!
-It is very tuff to remove from boat trailers because it gets smooched between the boat and the bunk of the trailer and will survive there a number of days.
-To kill Stonewort requires water at least 120 degrees for two minutes followed by 5 days of drying.
-If you bring a boat into Bad Medicine, I would strongly recommend not going into any lake known to be infested with Stonewort before coming here.
+Stonewort is a stringy, coarse-like algae that grows in thick mats that makes watercraft travel near shallow water nearly impossible!
+It is very tuff to remove from boat trailers because it gets smashed between the boat and the bunk of the trailer and will survive there a number of days.
+To kill Stonewort requires water at least 120 degrees for two minutes.
+I would strongly recommend not going into any lake known to be infested with Stonewort before coming here.

 Inspectors can only do so much.
 As residents and boat owners, we are responsible for checking our own boats for invasive species before launching at the access or at your private launch site.
 The inspection needs to be done every time and be especially thorough when you are coming from a known infested water.
-It would be best to get a free decontamination at the access when coming from an infested water.
 Please be diligent with your boats.

 THANK YOU FOR HELPING TO KEEP OUR LAKE FREE OF INVASIVES SPECIES.